Plugin components

 LteApexChart

 Wraps ApexCharts.
 The host options are built as { chart: { type, height, width }, series }, with options merged over the top.
-The chart updates reactively when series, options, type, or height change.
+The chart updates reactively when series, options, type, height, or width change.

 Props